MasterBrian99/quote-lib/CONTRIBUTING.md

 - Update the `quotes.json` file with the new quote
 - Run `npm run gen:array` and `npm run gen:index` to update the `quotes.ts` file and `indexes.ts` file
 - Check all the tests are passing by running `npm test`
-- Submit a pull request
+- Submit a pull request to the `development` branch

 ## Contributing with New Tests